 After some time, you’ll be asked whether you want to keep the obsolete packages from the previous Ubuntu install.
 I advise removing them.

-At this point, you have already completed the Ubuntu 20.04 upgrade process.
-You’ll be asked to restart your system now.
+At this point, you have already completed the Ubuntu 22.04 upgrade process.
+Your system will be restarted.

-After restarting the system, you’ll see the Ubuntu 20.04 default wallpaper.
+After the restart, you’ll see the Ubuntu 22.04 default wallpaper.

 You need to make sure that you have update-manager-core package installed.
 Open a terminal and run the following command: